val-beresneva/GitDocs/src/snapshotting/notes.md

 `core.notesRef`
 Notes ref to read and manipulate instead of `refs/notes/commits`.
 Must be an unabbreviated ref name.
-This setting can be overridden through the environment and command line.
+Please note that this setting can be overridden through the environment and command line.

 Everything above this line in this section isn’t included from the git-config[1] documentation.
 The content that follows is the same as what’s found there: